NBA Rumors: Anthony Davis Could End Up On The New York Knicks If The Lakers ‘Implode’ This Year

 As the report noted, the prevailing sentiment that Davis will re-sign with the Lakers once he hits free agency next summer may not hold if the Lakers’ hopes at contending for an NBA title go awry this coming season.
 The report went on to say that Davis’ agent, Rich Paul, likes the idea of Davis playing under the bright lights of Madison Square Garden and could guide his client to the Knicks if he decides not to re-up with the Lakers.

-As Silver Screen and Roll noted, there are already some very high expectations for the Lakers after the big offseason trade to land Davis.
+As Silver Screen and Roll wrote, there are already some very high expectations for the Lakers after the big offseason trade to land Davis.
 After a very disappointing start to the LeBron James era in Los Angeles, the Lakers were significant players in the offseason, following up the trade for Davis with a very involved pitch to land Kawhi Leonard.
-Though that plan failed, the Lakers are still rumored to be making moves to round out the roster and seen by many as a top title contender.
+Though that plan failed, the Lakers are still rumored to be making moves to round out the roster and are seen by many as a top title contender.

 Rich Paul reportedly "likes the idea" of Anthony Davis in New York if the Lakers "implode" next season. https://t.co/WlaUfUmoP2 pic.twitter.com/DWrzmr6gZM